When should you see a doctor?

 The mainstay of amblyopia treatment is patch therapy, which covers the stronger eye.
 This is done only after correcting any significant refractive error (or need for glasses).
 Sometimes, eye drop medications such as atropine can treat amblyopia.
 Surgery to realign the eyes, or eye muscle surgery, can be very helpful when done early to restore the eyes’ ability to work together.

-Collin Hair, MD, is a fellowship trained pediatric ophthalmology & strabismus specialist who provides ophthalmology care for infants and children with a wide range of eye diseases and disorders.
-He sees patients in Forty Fort and Wilkes-Barre.
+Collin Hair, MD, is a fellowship-trained pediatric ophthalmology and strabismus specialist who provides ophthalmology care for infants and children with a wide range of eye diseases and disorders.
+He sees patients in Geisinger’s Forty Fort and Wilkes-Barre clinics.
 To schedule an appointment or for more information, call 800-332-8901.